FUMR/flaczkownia-dedup/README.md

 Finally, we found audioprint, which:
 - aligns perfectly with our use case
 - produces consistent hashes across different audio sources
-- has minimal risk of collisions (acceptable for our tuple-based comparison)
+- has big risk of collisions (acceptable for our tuple-based comparison)

-Although **audioprint** isn’t available on PyPI and lacks packaging files (`setup.py`, `pyproject.toml`), we:
-- forked the repository
-- added the necessary packaging support
+Although **audioprint** isn’t available on PyPI and lacks packaging files (`setup.py`, `pyproject.toml`), we forked the repository and added the necessary packaging support.
-- use our fork in requirements.txt
-- looking forward to contributing our changes to upstream in the future
+Now we are looking forward for maintainer to merge our changes to upstream so we can stop using the fork in dependencies.